gretaivan/DateWithAngular/README.md

 - installed microsoft api core jwt bearer, added protected routers to the `UserController`
 - added middleware in the `Startup.cs` dependency injection `ConfigureServices()` to add the JwtBearerService with the required config and `Configure()` method `UseAuthentication` between corse and authorization and sequence is important.
 - Created `Extensions`: `ApplicationServiceExtensions` and `IdentityServiceExtensions` to refactor `Startup.cs` token and data/db services. [see](#### Extension methods)
+- Created `BuggyController` to create the error responses for testing

 #### Client